Acts 14:6

 - Darby Bible

-Being apprised of it, they fled to Lystra and Derbe, cities of Lycaonia, and to the region in that vicinity.
+They understanding it, fled to Lystra, and Derbe, cities of Lycaonia, and to the whole country round about, and were there preaching the gospel.

 they became aware of it, and fled to the cities of Lycaonia, Lystra, Derbe, and the surrounding region.